A Bold New Lecture Series Designed to Empower Allies

 Next session starts soon.
 Space is limited.

-Many well-meaning allies want to stand with Indigenous people but struggle to know where their support should go.
+Many well-meaning allies want to stand with Indigenous people but are unsure where their support should go.

 Some organizations present themselves as “tribes” when they are actually nonprofits or corporations, and the difference is often unclear to the public.
-This confusion can leave allies uncertain, hesitant, or worried about making the wrong choice.
+That confusion can misdirect funding, weaken tribal sovereignty, and put your reputation at risk.

-This seminar will help you gain confidence in understanding the difference between Indigenous nations and nonprofits, so you can make informed decisions about where to place your energy, trust, and resources.
+This seminar helps you build confidence in telling the difference between Indigenous nations and nonprofits so you can make informed decisions about where to place your energy, trust, and resources.

-Nations vs. Nonprofits: How Well-Meaning Allies Can Tell the Difference is a live online presentation designed to answer those questions.
+Nations vs. Nonprofits: How Well-Meaning Allies Can Tell the Difference is a live online presentation that tackles this questions directly.

 Together we’ll explore: